UltraMessaging/smx_perf/README.md

 * If multiple receivers, *all* must consume before the sender can resume.
 All receivers get all messages.

-Multiple receivers slow SMX down
+Multiple receivers slow SMX down a little
 * Maximum sustainable message rate with two or three receivers: 11M msgs/sec.
 * As above, mostly independent of message size.
 * Latencies only slightly elevated.